Sleepy Hollow, New York: North Tarrytown

-Almost all houses on Beekman Avenue, built during the industrial boom of the late 19th and early 20th centuries, have survived urban renewal of the 1960s-1970s, when other parts of the village’s business district were rebuilt.
+2025 view from the same location.
+Most houses on Beekman Avenue, built during the industrial boom of the late 1800s-early 1900s, have survived urban renewal of the 1960s-1970s, when other parts of the village’s business district were rebuilt.

-Beekman Town incorporated in 1874 as North Tarrytown, using the recognizable name of its commercially successful neighbor to the south.
+Beekman Town's post office opened in 1871.
+In 1874, the village incorporated as North Tarrytown, using the recognizable name of its commercially successful neighbor to the south.
 Italian, German, and Eastern European immigrants began settling in the Tarrytowns in the late 19th and early 20th centuries to open stores and shops and join the industrial workforce.

-North Tarrytown began its association with the automobile industry in 1899, when magazine publisher, developer, and automobile enthusiast John Brisben Walker acquired the Stanley Brothers patents, bought the North Tarrytown segment of the former Ambrose Kingsland estate, and built there a large factory, designed by McKim, Mead & White, to produce steam-powered "Mobiles."
+North Tarrytown began its association with the automobile industry in 1899, when "Renaissance man" John Brisben Walker (who at the time owned The Cosmopolitan magazine and lived in nearby Irvington) acquired the Stanley Brothers steam-car patents.
+He bought part of the former Ambrose Kingsland estate in North Tarrytown and built there a large factory, designed by McKim, Mead & White, to produce steam-powered "Mobiles."
 In 1900, his Mobile Company of America went into operation at the foot of Beekman Avenue.
-Advertising claimed it to be the largest automobile factory in the world.
+When the first Mobile was completed, approximately 180 men worked in the new factory.

 Walker began subdividing the northern part of his North Tarrytown property, attempting to capitalize on the site's location along the Hudson River Railroad.
 One of his selling points for this residential development, called Philipse Manor in a confused reference to nearby Philipsburg Manor House, was the rail access, but this failed to materialize, and Walker's Philipse Manor Land Company floundered.
 The Mobile Company of America also failed: steam-powered carriages proved to be inferior to gasoline internal combustion vehicles.
 The heavily indebted Walker had to sell his North Tarrytown properties to William Abraham Bell, who had invested in Walker’s automobile venture.

 Bell, with his extensive experience in railroad development, not only continued the residential construction at Philipse Manor but also made the rail service possible by building the station and presenting it to the railroad.
-Wealthy New Yorkers started eagerly buying homes in Philipse Manor.
+Wealthy New Yorkers started eagerly buying homes in the Philipse Manor neighborhood.

 A second residential neighborhood, Sleepy Hollow Manor, was developed in the vicinity of the station in the 1920s, on the former estate of renowned explorer and politician John C. Frémont.
 Today, the two neighborhoods form the northern part of the village.
 The Philipse Manor station is on the National Register of Historic Places.

-Northbound platform and tracks of the Philipse Manor station in 2020.
-Kingsland Point Park is in the background.
+A parcel of the former Ambrose Kingsland estate where Kingsland's opulent mansion once stood was acquired by New York's Westchester County in 1924 and converted into a public park.
+It opened in 1926 and was named Kingsland Point Park.